 Welding safety is of absolute importance.
-The eyes and face are among the most vital components that need to be protected since they are subjected to radiation (UV or infrared), spatter and sparks, and other environmental risks involved with welding.
+The eyes and face are among the most vital components that need to be protected since they are subjected to radiation (UV or infrared), spatter and sparks, and other environmental risks involved with welding, according to leading professionals and industrial welding gas supplier kansas city mo.
 Whether novices or professionals, welders must select a welding helmet from the diverse alternatives available: auto-darkening or passive, variable or fixed shade, number of sensors, etc. In addition to providing comfort, this device can significantly impact efficiency and weld quality.
 Here are a few things to think about when choosing a welding helmet:

 Auto-darkening vs. passive lens